Are You Prepared for Black Friday?

 - Train workers in crowd management procedures and the emergency plan.
 Provide them with an opportunity to practice the special event plan.
 Include local public safety agencies if appropriate.

-PHASE TWO: PRE-EVENT SETUP
+SECOND PHASE: PRE-EVENT SETUP

 - Set up barricades or rope lines for crowd management well in advance of customers arriving at the store.